pchmelar/iot-semestral/README.md

 ### Usage

-- Change HTTP API and WebSockets server URLs in client.html to IP of your Raspberry
+- Change HTTP API and WebSockets server URLs in client.html to an IP of your Raspberry
 - Open client.html in your browser

 ### Screenshots